Target markets

 Buying stock

-Initially you will receive a mixed box of approx. 150 numbers 0 to 9 plus letters A, B& C at $1.93 each at a total cost of $290.00 You will need to pick up your first delivery from the warehouse and all future orders must be for a minimum of $550.00 (200 domes of numbers you specify) and qualify for free freight provided domes are sent to red or orange label areas by FASTWAY Couriers (east coast cities, plus Canberra and Adelaide).
-If you live outside these ares you will be required to pay a delivery fee of $35.00 per 25kg (approx 300 domes).
+Initially you will receive a mixed box of approx. 150 numbers 0 to 9 plus letters A, B& C at $2.66 each at a total cost of $400.00 You will need to pick up your first delivery from the warehouse and all future orders must be for a minimum of $1000.00 (300 domes of numbers you specify) and qualify for free freight provided domes are sent to red or orange label areas by FASTWAY Couriers (east coast cities, plus Canberra and Adelaide and Tassie cities).
+If you live outside these areas you will be required to pay a delivery fee of $35.00 per 25kg (approx 300 domes).

 Payment for stock.